 Rosuvastatin is used along with a proper diet to help lower "bad" cholesterol and fats (such as LDL, triglycerides) and raise "good" cholesterol (HDL) in the blood.
 It belongs to a group of drugs known as "statins."
 It works by reducing the amount of cholesterol made by the liver.
 Lowering "bad" cholesterol and triglycerides and raising "good" cholesterol decreases the risk of heart disease and helps to prevent strokes and heart attacks.
 In addition to eating a proper diet (such as a low cholesterol/low-fat diet), other lifestyle changes that may help this medication work better include exercising, losing weight if overweight, and stopping smoking.
 Talk with your doctor for more details.

 Read the Patient Information Leaflet if available from your pharmacist before you start taking rosuvastatin and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.
 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 If you are taking the capsule form of this medication, swallow the capsules whole.
 Do not crush or chew the capsules.
 If you have trouble swallowing the capsules, read and follow the manufacturer's Instructions for Use leaflet.
-You may carefully open the capsule and sprinkle the contents on 1 teaspoonful of applesauce.
-Swallow all of the mixture right away without chewing.
+You may carefully open the capsule and sprinkle the contents on 1 teaspoonful of soft food (such as applesauce, or chocolate- or vanilla-flavored pudding).
+Swallow all of the mixture without chewing.
+Use/discard the mixture within 60 minutes.
 Do not prepare a supply in advance.
 The dosage is based on your medical condition, response to treatment, age, race, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 If you are of Asian descent, your doctor may direct you to start with a lower dose because you may be more sensitive to its effects.
 Antacids containing aluminum or magnesium can reduce the absorption of this drug.
-Therefore, if taking this type of antacid, take it at least 2 hours after this medication.
+If taking this type of antacid, take it at least 2 hours after this medication.
 Take this medication regularly in order to get the most benefit from it.
 Remember to take it at the same time each day.
-It is important to continue taking this medication even if you feel well.
+Keep taking this medication even if you feel well.
 Most people with high cholesterol or triglycerides do not feel sick.
 It is very important to continue to follow your doctor's advice about diet and exercise.
 It may take up to 4 weeks before you get the full benefit of this drug.

 Before taking rosuvastatin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, alcohol use.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with rosuvastatin.
 Ask your doctor or pharmacist for more information.
 Older adults may be more sensitive to the side effects of this drug, especially muscle problems.
-This medication must not be used during pregnancy.
-Rosuvastatin may harm an unborn baby.
-Therefore, it is important to prevent pregnancy while taking this medication.
-Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
-If you become pregnant or think you may be pregnant, tell your doctor right away.
+During pregnancy, this medication should be used only when clearly needed.
+It may harm an unborn baby.
+Discuss the risks and benefits with your doctor.
 This medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: "blood thinners" (such as warfarin), daptomycin, gemfibrozil.
 Other medications can affect the removal of rosuvastatin from your body, which may affect how rosuvastatin works.
 Examples include fostamatinib, ledipasvir, sofosbuvir/velpatasvir/voxilaprevir, among others.
 Do not take any red yeast rice products while you are taking rosuvastatin because some red yeast rice products may also contain a statin called lovastatin.
 Taking rosuvastatin and red yeast rice products together can increase your risk of serious muscle and liver problems.